-- In the below screenshot we have selected the column A2 and B2 which mean A2/B2 which will give the output as 4 which is shown below.
+- In the below screenshot, we have selected the columns A2 and B2, which mean A2/B2, which will give the output as 4, which is shown below.

 - Drag down the formula to all the cells so that we will get the below output result as follows.

 In the above result, we can see that we got the QUOTIENT for the above-mentioned numbers where we can check it manually by applying the forward-slash (/) formula as =A2/B2, which will give us the same output.

 Example #2 – Using Division operator (/) and Quotient function

 This example shows the difference between the division operator and QUOTIENT function in Excel with the below examples.
 Consider the below example, which shows a number of candy’s and children where we need to calculate how many candies each child will get.

 We will use both the division operator and the QUOTIENT function to find out the exact result in excel by following the below result.